Mask mandate extended for airline flights and on public transportation until April 18

 In 2021, the FAA received nearly 6,000 reports of unruly passenger behavior and more than 70 percent of cases were mask-related.
 The agency has proposed more than $1 million in fines related to disruptions that also have included assaults on crew members, other passengers and violations of airline alcohol policies.

 In hope of deterring bad behavior, the TSA — charged with enforcing the federal mask mandate in airports, on trains and in other transportation settings — last year doubled fines for violations to as much as $1,000 for first offenders and up to $3,000 for second offenders.
-The agency said in February it has imposed nearly $400,000 in civil penalties against more than 600 mask violators.
+The agency said in February that it has imposed nearly $400,000 in civil penalties against more than 600 mask violators.

 The mandate has drawn the ire of several Republicans, including Sen. Rand Paul (R-Ky).
 Paul and other Republicans have introduced legislation aimed at rescinding the requirement.

-At a Senate hearing in December, Sen. Roger Wicker (Miss.), the ranking Republican on the Commerce, Science and Transportation Committee, pressed airlines executives on when the requirement would be dropped.
+At a Senate hearing in December, Sen. Roger Wicker (Miss.), the ranking Republican on the Commerce, Science and Transportation Committee, pressed airline executives on when the requirement would be dropped.
 Gary Kelly, then-chief executive of Southwest Airlines, told lawmakers he thought masks didn’t add much protection because of air exchanges on commercial aircraft.
 The exchange drew pushback from Sara Nelson, president of the Association of Flight Attendants-CWA, who also was on the panel.
-Kelly announced he had tested positive for the coronavirus the next day.
+Kelly announced that he had tested positive for the coronavirus the next day.

 Children under 2 and those with certain disabilities are exempt from the mask requirement.